BigDataForSanDiego/Team-206/proposal_submission_form_2024.md

 #### A visual
 <img src="image.png" alt="Alt text" width="400"/>

 Included above is the design of the revamped Sharp homepage, including the AI voice assistant in the bottom right-hand-side corner.
-This feature serves to grant accessibility to users unfamiliar with using mobile apps.
+This feature serves to grant accessibility assistance to those who need it.
 <!--
 #### Theme: Enhancing Healthcareâ€™s Digital Front Door
 #### - Digital solutions to help increase access, manage health, and improve patient satisfaction along the healthcare journey -